Eurydia/notes-on-clean-programming-language/content/_index.md

  13
 ```

-Integer literals constructed with octal notation may be written by prefixing octal digits with `0` as follows:
+Integer literals constructed with octal notation may be written by prefixing octal digits with `0`.

 ```
 // Language: Clean